-Email Policy: Direct all emails to abalija@luc.edu with "CHEM 160-001" as the subject line.
-Send emails from your Loyola email account.
-Doing this will ensure that your emails are read, and in most cases I will be able to respond within 48 hours Monday-Friday when classes are in session.
+Email Policy: Direct all emails to zosner@luc.edu with "CHEM 160-008" as the subject line.
+I only respond to emails sent from your Loyola email account.
+Doing this will ensure that your emails are read, and in most cases I will be able to respond within 24 hours Monday-Friday when classes are in session.
 You are encouraged to use Office Hours to get immediate answers to your questions, and to use your classmates as resources for help.
-You are welcome to email me in the evenings/nighttime, and you can expect a response sometime during the next two days.
+You are welcome to email me in the evenings/nighttime, and you can expect a response sometime during the next day.
+Emails sent on weekends/breaks will receive a response within 48 hours.

-Office Hours Policy: You are welcome to stop by at any time to see if my door is open.
+Office Hours Policy: You are welcome to stop by at any time to see if my door is open and check the posted schedule.
 Occasional extra hours may be announced in class.